5 great Payoneer alternatives for international transfers

 If you’re using the service to pay suppliers or freelancers, what exactly is going to be expected of them at their end once you’ve paid them: are they going to have to sign up for a service they don’t want to use, and then have to pay a fee to access their money?

 If you’re looking at these options because international payments are a particular concern for you and your business, there’s another key question to bear in mind: what does it cost to convert money into foreign currencies?
-This simple question is at the heart of a service like Payoneer, and a lot of the alternative services discussed above - but the answer isn’t always what you might hope it was.
+This simple question is at the heart of a service like Payoneer, and a lot of the alternative services discussed above - but the answer isn’t always clear.

 💡 Whenever you consider paying money in a foreign currency, it’s vital to think carefully about the exchange rate you’re being offered and to compare it to the mid-market rate, because often you’ll find that through charging a worse rate, you’re really paying an extra, hidden fee.

-The best thing to do is to use an online currency converter close to you at all times so that you can quickly see how much your business’s money is really worth in a foreign currency.
+The best thing to do is to use an online currency converter so that you can quickly see how much your business’s money is really worth in a foreign currency.

 manage-your-international-business